lichuan6/lichuan6.github.io/src/nodejs/test/setup-tests-in-npm-project-using-jest.md

   getAbsoluteTime
-    ✓ should return the correct absolute time for relative time "now-15m" (2 ms) ✓ should return the correct absolute time for relative time "now-1h" ✓ should return the correct absolute time for relative time "now-24" ✓ should return the correct absolute time for relative time "now-7h"
+    ✓ should return the correct absolute time for relative time "now-15m" (2 ms) ✓ should return the correct absolute time for relative time "now-1h" ✓ should return the correct absolute time for relative time "now-24h" (1 ms) ✓ should return the correct absolute time for relative time "now-7h"

 Test Suites: 1 passed, 1 total